President Trump nominates Neil Gorsuch for Supreme Court

 Introducing Gorsuch, Trump said he had committed as a candidate to "find the very best judge in the country for the Supreme Court."

-"Millions of voters said this was he single most important issue for them when they voted for me for president," Trump said.
+"Millions of voters said this was the single most important issue for them when they voted for me for president," Trump said.
 "I am a man of my word."

 "Today I am keeping another promise to the American people by nominating Neil Gorsuch to the Supreme Court."